Franco-Cimmino/Open-Source-Kinematic-Analysis-Toolkit/README.md

 # Open-Source-Kinematic-Analysis-Toolkit
-A free and open-source toolkit has been developed using an anthropomorphic arm model.
+An open-source toolkit has been developed using an anthropomorphic arm model.
 It allows any data set containing joint angles over time to be implemented to visualise motion for kinematic analysis.

 Welcome to my MRes dissertation project.
 This repository contains the following:

--Simplified Arm model
+-Simplified Arm model of the human arm

--Code for simulation

--Link to Participant-generated joint angles: https://github.com/MiaH-kin/UE_ADLdatabase/tree/master

--Packages used in conda environment
+-Code for simulation using Pybullet physics engine -Link to Participant-generated joint angles: https://github.com/MiaH-kin/UE_ADLdatabase/tree/master -Packages used in conda environment to run all together

 **Instructions for Setup**

 1. Use Anaconda to create a virtual environment
 2. Download “environment.yml” to local machine